luvit/luvi/README.md

  1. Create your lua program.
 This consists of a folder with a `main.lua` in it's root.
- 2. Test your unzipped program with bare `luvi` by passing in `LUVI_IN` as a path to the folder.
+ 2. Test your unzipped program with bare `luvi` by setting the`LUVI_IN` environment variable to point to your folder.
  3. When wou are pleased with the result, zip your folder making sure `main.lua` is in the root of the new zip file.
 Then concatenate the `luvi` binary with your zip to form a new binary.
 Mark it as executable and distribute.